donaldlab/OSPREY3/python/doc/tutorial.rst

 	1. Define a sort order for all conformations in the conformation space, and then start enumerating conformations in that order.

-	2. Stop enumerating conformations when it can be proven that we've already enumerated the one with the lowest energy.
+	2. Stop enumerating conformations when we can prove that we've already enumerated the one with the lowest energy.

 Many of the sophisticated algorithms implemented in Osprey are variations on this simple theme.